 Job Accommodation Network — Website that outlines rights under the law, including how to disclose a disability in the workplace, how to negotiate accommodations, and additional resources, including a page on autism spectrum disorder.

-Vocational Rehabilitation (VR) — VR can help support people in getting and staying employed through support like practice interviewing, identifying jobs, and job coaching.
-Also, under certain circumstances, VR can help fund higher education for clients; VR themselves, the Client Assistance Program, or the below mentioned documents can provide additional information.
+Employment and Independence for People with Disabilities (EIPD) — EIPD can help support people in getting and staying employed through support like practice interviewing, identifying jobs, and job coaching.
+Also, under certain circumstances, EIPD can help fund higher education for clients; EIPD themselves, the Client Assistance Program, or the below mentioned documents can provide additional information.

-Client Assistance Program (CAP) — CAP can help people navigate Vocational Rehabilitation if they have issues or want additional information.
+Client Assistance Program (CAP) — CAP can help people navigate Employment and Independence for People with Disabilities if they have issues or want additional information.
 For instance, you can contact CAP if, “You have questions regarding the services available from a particular rehabilitation program.”

-Vocational Rehabilitation Program Casework and Service Delivery Policy — If you are interested in the details of Vocational Rehabilitation policy, these documents are for you.
+EIPD Casework and Service Delivery Policy — If you are interested in the details of Employment and Independence for People with Disabilities (Vocational Rehabilitation) policy, these documents are for you.
 You can search within the document for certain keywords using the keyboard shortcut "Command + F" on Mac or "Ctrl + F" on PC.

 Professionalism & Social Interactions